zalando-stups/react-automatic-width/README.md

 * Uses `addEventListener`, so no IE8 currently.
 PRs welcome.
 * Uses `clientWidth` because that worked on my current Chrome.
 Might be funky in your browser.
 PRs welcome.
 * Not clear what should happen if window is resized while container is invisible.
 Currently zero-widths just get ignored.

+# Dependencies

+Written for React 0.13.
+Did not test with React 0.14, but should work since `ref.findDOMNode` is deprecated, but not removed.

 # License